• Skip to main content

 To be honest, nothing has changed for me in light of all the chaos that is happening in our nation right now.
 My EDC equipment prepares me for any type of scenario that might face me or my family.

 Just because of the unstable environment we now see, the threat of something happening is always present.
-The two things that have changed for me aren’t in my everyday carry; they are actually my Situational Awareness and travel patterns.
+The two things that have changed for me aren’t in my everyday carry; they are actually my situational awareness and travel patterns.
 The best way to avoid conflict is not to be around conflict.

 Byron Rodgers